gibilogic/crud-bundle/README.md

 * `getEntities($options = array(), $hydrationMode = AbstractQuery::HYDRATE_OBJECT)`
 * `getPaginatedEntities($options = array(), $hydrationMode = AbstractQuery::HYDRATE_OBJECT)`

-The first two (`getEntity` and `getEntityBy`) extract and returns a single entity from the database; you can specify the hydration mode for both of them (quite usefult when you don't need the ORM overhead).
+The first two (`getEntity` and `getEntityBy`) extract and return a single entity from the database; you can specify the hydration mode for both of them (quite usefult when you don't need the ORM overhead).

 ##### getEntityBy

-The `getEntityBy` method accept also an array of filters; if, for example, you want to load the category with name "Toys":
+The `getEntityBy` method accepts also an array of filters; for example, if you want to load the category with name "Toys":

 ```php
 $categoryRepository->getEntityBy([